Widening access to Medicine at Manchester

 Working with school pupils

-We have been delivering outreach events from primary school to Year 12 since 2013.
+We have been delivering outreach events from primary school to Year 12 since 2013, with our activities often led by medical student Widening Participation Partners.

-For our 10-year anniversary, we will be delivering a masterclass for Manchester Access Programme (MAP) students, as well as leading a Faculty Hello Healthcare Day for Year 9 pupils from Greater Manchester.
+Each year, we deliver a masterclass conference for Manchester Access Programme (MAP) students, as well as lead a Faculty Hello Healthcare Day for Year 10 pupils from Greater Manchester.
+The latter involves colleagues from different healthcare programmes within The University of Manchester, and provides an opportunity for pupils from widening participation backgrounds to find out more about different healthcare professions.

 We continue to offer a range of talks at secondary schools, delivered by WP Champions and our Academic Lead for Admissions.
-These are trained doctors, current students and academic staff, who cover admissions and their personal journey during inspiring talks.
+Our WP Champions are trained doctors, current students and academic staff, who deliver inspiring talks and details on how to apply to medicine.

 For more information on our widening participation work, please email Albert Jennings (albert.jennings@manchester.ac.uk).